Fluffy1908/supabase-basic-example/README.md

 Google
 ![Google](./public/google.png)

 5. Stripe variables to insert in "Environment Variables" section of vercel deployment.
 Redeploy app after you added env variables for changes to take effect.
-Here is all variables and where to take them on stripe dashboard app. !!For EndpointURL on webhooks, add vercel url followed by /api/webhooks. (https://your-deployment-url.vercel.app/api/webhooks)
+Here is all variables and where to take them on stripe dashboard app. !!For EndpointURL on webhooks, add vercel url followed by /api/webhooks.
+Verify if its correct with new website url (https://your-deployment-url.vercel.app/api/webhooks)
    ![Stripe variables](./public/stripe_variables.png)
    ![Webhook Variables](./public/stripe_webhook.png)